xi/apca-introduction/analysis.md

 available is [CIECAM02](https://en.wikipedia.org/wiki/CIECAM02).
 It uses exponents between 0.31 and 0.72.
 Given that model, WCAG 2.x is on the lower (darker) end of possible exponents, while APCA goes to the other (lighter) extreme.
-Choosing the right parameters depends on which lighting conditions we want to model, and that is ultimately a policy decision.
+This is consistent with the observation that APCA reports lower contrast for darker colors.

 It seems reasonable to use a lower exponent for light-on-dark color pairs.
 First, because the background color itself is often a significant part of the